Main Stage Adults $24, Seniors $20,

 Tickets on sale Friday, September 24, 2021, at 12:00 pm

-The Eric Mintel Quartet have been thrilling audiences of all ages with their electrifying jazz for over 25 years.
-The band includes pianist and composer Eric Mintel, Nelson Hill sax/flute, Jack Hegyi bass and Dave Mohn drums.
-The EMQ is best known for their tribute to Dave Brubeck and performance of many originals.
+The Eric Mintel Quartet has been thrilling audiences of all ages with their electrifying jazz for over 25 years.
+The band includes pianist and composer Eric Mintel, Nelson Hill sax/flute, Jack Hegyi bass, and Dave Mohn drums.
+The EMQ is best known for its tribute to Dave Brubeck and the performance of many originals.

 This event has been cancelled.
 Ticket holders should check email for details about refunds.

 A graduate of the Alvin Ailey School of Dance, dancer and singer Lucia Jackson has created her own hybrid of modern dance and jazz vocalizing.
 This successful combination melds the forward-looking motion of modern dance with the proud traditions and endless possibilities of jazz singing into a unique art form—one’s that exciting and unquestionably transcendent.
 Lucia is currently performing music from her debut album, You And The Night And The Music; released in September 2018 with the help of a devoted fan base through an Indiegogo campaign.